 Where to Eat in Central Square Right Now

-The 15 restaurants in this Cambridge 'hood that should be on your radar.
+The 15 restaurants in this Cambridge neighborhood that should be on your radar.

 The smarty-pants set over at Harvard and MIT need brain food, and the myriad restaurants in Central Square are more than up for the challenge.
 Along this uniquely Cantabrigian stretch of Mass.
 Ave lies a unique hub of cafés, bars, and restaurants, serving up everything from the height of comfort food (cheesy waffles, anyone?) to health-conscious grain bowls.
 Here’s our indispensable guide to 15 best restaurants in Central Square—no degree required.